lubianat/scc5929/assignments/assignment5_answers.md

 ### 3. Since "Northern Dancer" is an ancestor of "In the Wings", the ancestors of "Northern Dancer" should also be the ancestors of "In the Wings".
 Why is this not the case?

+Protege and the reasoners I tried were not able to handle that complexyty.

+The father of the father of "In the Wings" has the name 'Northern Dancer', and this is stated via a blank node.

-The information of " "Northern Dancer" is an ancestor of "In the Wings" " is not asserted and cannot be inferred from the ontology.
+Names are keys for RaceHorses.
+We do not know, however, if the horse named "Northern Dancer" that is the ancestor of "In the Wings" is a race horse.

+If it were, then we would infer they are the same.

+What we know by the ontology does not allow that inference.

+So we only know that a "Northern Dancer" is the ancestor, not the exactly the dbpedia:Northern_Dancer, thus we cannot infer the other ancestors.

 # 3.2 Annotation properties
 ## In OWL, rdfs:label is a predefined annotation property, see http://www.w3.org/TR/owl-ref/#Annotations.
 Explain what an annotation property is and why they are useful.